 I have a little story to tell you.

-Several months ago, I had the opportunity to be present when Tom Brands gave a talk on the Iowa mindset at TLI HQ.
+Several months ago, I had the opportunity to be present when Tom Brands gave a talk on the Iowa mindset.
 There were many gems of wisdom in that speech, and I’m going to focus on one of them today.

 It’s the idea that the distance between 1st and 2nd can be very small but it’s also very large.